lmnawrocki/lmnawrocki.github.io/lab9/index.md

-*coming soon...*
-(send help)

 # Lab 9 - Mapping
 #### Shout-outs - Help Received
-I talked to Priyam a bit about his approach to the lab and how to collect data.
+I talked to Priyam a bit about his approach to the lab and how to collect data, and I got the idea of using open loop control for this lab from him.

 ### Some Opinions on Taping Wheels
 I attempted to put tape over the wheels of my car, like many others have, to help the car spin on axis with less friction.
 Tape is really great to get the car to *start* spinning.
 However, slippery tape on the wheels is not so useful when I want my car to *stop* spinning.

-I determined that while robots in this class are fast, this lab is not a speed competition, and it's very important that my robot stops in a consistent way so that I can get accurate distance measurements.
+This lab has a nearly equal need for the robot to start and stop spinning in a consistent way to ensure accurate measurements.

 Therefore, my wheels do not have tape on them.